Apothecaries' Hall of Dublin

 History

-Carved rhino from the mace of the Apothercaries' Hall of Dublin
+Carved rhino from the mace of the Apothecaries' Hall of Dublin

-Carved rhino from the mace of the Apothercaries' Hall of Dublin
+Carved rhino from the mace of the Apothecaries' Hall of Dublin

-The Irish Apothecaries traces their origins back to the Guild of St Mary Magdalene in the 15th century, which originally represented apothecaries, together with the barber-surgeons and periwig makers.
-In 1746, a Royal Charter of King George II established the Guild of St. Luke for the Dublin Apothecaries, with powers to regulate the profession.
-This regulation was enhanced by King George III with the Apothecaries Act of 1791, which established Apothecaries’ Hall.
-Under the Act, which is still in force, the Hall is comprised of a governor, deputy governor, thirteen directors and up to 60 Members.
+The organisation of the trade of the apothecary in Ireland started with the Guild of St Mary Magdalene in 1446 – the earliest medical establishment in these islands.
+This Guild was originally constituted of apothecaries, barber-surgeons and periwig makers.
+In 1746, a Royal Charter of King George II established a separate Guild of St. Luke for the Dublin Apothecaries, with powers to regulate the profession.
+This was the last, and twenty fifth, guild created in Dublin.
+The roles of the guilds included governance of the City of Dublin in addition to their trade standards, mutual support, and educational roles.
+In 1791, The Apothecaries’ Hall Act was passed by parliament, establishing the Company of Apothecaries’ Hall.
+Amongst other provisions of this Act, was the extension of the regulatory and educational roles – of what had been limited in the Guild to the environs of Dublin – to the whole of Ireland.
+Under the Act, which is still in force, the Company is comprised of a governor, deputy governor, thirteen directors and up to 60 Members.
 The 1791 Act regulated the training of apothecaries, which required an apprenticeship of seven years.
-The Hall also had the authority to examine and issues certificates to Apprentice Apothecaries, Journeyman Apothecaries and Master Apothecaries (who could open a pharmaceutical shop).
+The Company also had the authority to examine and issue certificates to Apprentice Apothecaries, Journeyman Apothecaries and Master Apothecaries (who could open a pharmaceutical shop).

-Under the 1858 Medical Act the qualification of Licentiate of Apothecaries’ Hall (LAH) was included as one of the recognised qualifications to practice medicine in the British Isles.
+Under the 1858 Medical Act, the qualification of Licentiate of Apothecaries’ Hall (LAH) was included as one of the recognised qualifications to practice medicine in these islands.
 Apothecaries’ Hall was an examining and licensing body for medicine, not a teaching one.
 Applicants had to present evidence of adequate attendance at lectures and clinical instruction before sitting the examinations.
-In 1971 the General Medical Council (UK) and the Medical Registration Council of Ireland removed the Hall’s Licentiate as one of their recognised medical qualifications.
+In 1971, the General Medical Council (UK) and the Medical Registration Council of Ireland removed the Hall’s Licentiate as one of their recognised medical qualifications.

 The Apothecaries' Hall today

 In 2011 Apothecaries’ Hall sold their building at 95, Merrion Square.
 The Hall’s archive, portrait and object collection were transferred to the RCPI Heritage Centre, where they are available for researchers to consult.
-The Hall continues to meet and is now housed within the RCPI Heritage Centre.
+The Company of Apothecaries’ Hall continues to the present day and is hosted within the RCPI Heritage Centre.